 I will give you a perfect example.
 Basically, I’m 220 episodes in on this podcast, just over seven months.
 And I’d be lying if I were to tell you that this is driving tons of customers to us, left and right and then it’s making me tens of thousands or hundreds of thousands of dollars.
 To be honest, I very easily could have given up after the first month or so when I didn’t see a positive return on my time.

 However, with content, there are two things that I want you to really start to think about as we talked through today’s episode about content marketing that converts.

 I want you to start to think about your content as opposed to being the commercials.
 I want you to think about your content to be more of a show.
-I want your content to be the main attraction and not to be seen as the commercials.
+Your content should be the main attraction and not be seen as the commercials.
 It doesn’t matter what business, industry, or niche you are in — start to look at the type of content that you can put out that is helpful, authentic, and engaging.
 Ultimately, your goal is to create content that’s going to start to drive more conversations.

 Let’s just go through a couple of industries and I’ll give you some examples, so you can start to see a little bit more about what I’m talking about.
 I’ll do some that have a physical retail location and some that don’t.